 As a not-for-profit membership organization, we are sustained by fees.
 We have a duty to remain sustainable and manage our finances in a responsible way.
 Financial sustainability means we can keep the organization afloat and keep our dedicated service to scholarly communications running.

-As a member (or a Sponsoring Organization who represents members), you’ll receive your annual membership fee invoice each January.
+As a member (or a Sponsor who represents members), you’ll receive your annual membership fee invoice each January.
 If you participate in Similarity Check, this invoice will contain your Similarity Check annual service charge, and you’ll also receive a separate Similarity Check document-checking invoice for the documents you’ve checked in the previous year.
 We invoice for content registration on a quarterly basis.